Mummolin of Noyon

-Saint Mommolin of Noyon (or Mummolinus, Momelin, Mommolenus, Mommolinus, Mummolin; died c.
+Saint Mummolin of Noyon (or Mummolinus, Momelin, Mommolenus, Mommolinus, Mommolin; died c.
 686) was a monk who became an abbot in Saint-Omer, then Bishop of Noyon-Tournai in Belgium.

 His feast day is 16 October.

 Life

 Mommolin was born on the shores of Lake Constance, and became a monk at Luxeuil Abbey in France.

 He founded and was superior of the old abbey near Saint-Omer, then abbot of the new Sithin Abbey (later Abbey of Saint Bertin) in the same town, and then Bishop of Noyon-Tournai in Belgium.

 He was a companion of Saint Bertin the Great.